Gil Dozier: Legacy

 Based on campaign contributions, Gilbert H. Dozier is also a Democrat.

 Dozier's predecessor, Dave Pearce, was in his seventies when he too was tried on similar charges of abusing the office of agriculture commissioner, but Pearce served no time in prison because of his age, ill health, and the decision of then East Baton Rouge Parish District Attorney Ossie Brown to drop the felony counts against Pearce.
 Dozier's successor, Bob Odom, faced eleven charges of theft, bribery and extortion in his management of the agriculture department, but he was acquitted in a trial held in 2002.

-Other Louisiana figures who faced serious legal troubles including prison time, during this period in state history included Governor Edwards, Attorney General Jack P.F.
-Gremillion, three state insurance commissioners, Sherman A. Bernard, Douglas D. "Doug" Green, and James H. "Jim" Brown, Louisiana State Senate President Michael H. O'Keefe of New Orleans, Elections Commissioner Jerry Fowler, and U.S. Representative William J. Jefferson of Louisiana's 2nd congressional district.
+Other Louisiana figures who faced serious legal troubles, including prison time, during this period in state history included Governor Edwards, Attorney General Jack P.F.
+Gremillion, three state insurance commissioners, Sherman A. Bernard, Douglas D. "Doug" Green, and James H. "Jim" Brown, Louisiana State Senate President Michael H. O'Keefe of New Orleans, Elections Commissioner Jerry Fowler, Commissioner of Administration Charles E. Roemer II, and U.S. Representative William J. Jefferson of Louisiana's 2nd congressional district.

 Dozier died at the age of seventy-nine in September 2013 at Our Lady of the Lake Regional Medical Center in Baton Rouge.
 His death came 33 years to the day of his initial sentencing.
 Survivors included his long-term companion, Treva Lea Tidwell (born 1962) of St. Francisville and Baton Rouge; five children from the 1955 marriage to the former Jean Helen Kirkland (born 1935) of Laurel Park, North Carolina: Susan Laborde and husband Robert, Denise Dupre and husband Greg, Leslie Lynelle Dozier, Carrie Johns, and Gilbert H. Dozier and wife Kelly.
 Other survivors include his brother, Kenneth Rufus Dozier.
 A memorial service was held on September 28 at Rabenhorst Funeral Home, 825 Government Street, in Baton Rouge.
 Interment followed at Newlin Cemetery in Singer in Beauregard Parish.